paritosh0707/AgentDock/docs/PACKAGE_RESPONSIBILITIES.md

 ## Purpose

-This document defines the clear separation of responsibilities for each AgentDock package to prevent overlap, ensure maintainability, and guide future development decisions.
+This document defines the clear separation of responsibilities for each Dockrion package to prevent overlap, ensure maintainability, and guide future development decisions.

 ---